tamizhselvan1920/Search-Algorithm/README.md

 ##  Output
 linear search method to match the item in a list.
 ![OUTPUT](./out1.png)
-ind the element in a list using Binary Search(Iterative Method) and find the element in a list using Binary Search (recursive Method).
+Find the element in a list using Binary Search(Iterative Method) and find the element in a list using Binary Search (recursive Method).
 ![OUTPUT](./out2.png)